TL;DR

 First came ad blockers.
 Then legislation stepped in – particularly in Europe with ePrivacy and GDPR – making cookie consent mandatory and tightening data-sharing rules.
 Those annoying cookie consent banners that appeared on websites?
 That was just the beginning.

 Web browsers joined the revolt next.
 Safari and Firefox started limiting third-party cookie lifespans to just 24 hours in most cases.
 The final blow?
-Google Chrome – with its dominant market share – announcing the complete elimination of third-party cookies by summer 2024 (with testing already underway for some users).
+Google Chrome – with its dominant market share – announcing the complete elimination of third-party cookies.

 The consequences are unavoidable: platforms can no longer easily track users across sites, which means they can't reliably identify who's seeing their ads.
 The performance advantage digital marketing has enjoyed for years is rapidly eroding.